 A study from the University of Sydney in 2013 found that lack of sound privacy is the biggest frustration for employees.
-Noise is quickly becoming the biggest barrier to a productive and a pleasant day at work.
-30% of workers in open plan offices, were dissatisfied with the noise level of their workspaces.
+Noise is quickly becoming the biggest barrier to a productive and pleasant day at work.
+30% of workers in open-plan offices, were dissatisfied with the noise level of their workspaces.

 The technology we use at work each day is also contributing to the distracting noise.
-Acoustic noise testing is required on many types of equipment, but even these efforts won’t completely shut out the hum, whine or buzz of computers, light fixtures, refrigerators or any of the other items you might find in an office setting.
+Acoustic noise testing is required on many types of equipment, but even these efforts won’t completely shut out the hum, whine, or buzz of computers, and refrigerators.

-Noise may affect task performance, employees were found to have a hard time concentrating on a difficult task when exposed to noise.
+Noise may affect task performance, employees find it hard to concentrate on a difficult task when exposed to noise.
 At the same time, noise can increase the number of errors made in a particular task, such as typing.

-One of the solutions can be an active noise canceling headphones that minimize the surrounding noise to keep you focused on your tasks.
+One of the solutions can be active noise-canceling headphones that minimize the surrounding noise to keep you focused on your tasks.

-One of the solutions can be an active noise canceling headphones that minimize the surrounding noise to keep you focused on your tasks.
-Luxafor ANC headphones don’t add noise inside the ear — instead, they cancel it out, neutralizing the noise rather than masking it, without damaging the ear.
+One of the solutions can be active noise-canceling headphones that minimize the surrounding noise to keep you focused on your tasks.
+Luxafor ANC headphones don’t add noise inside the ear — instead, they cancel it out.
+Neutralizing the noise rather than masking it, without damaging the ear.
 There is a little microphone embedded in the earpiece to detect ambient noise.

 In response to the environmental sounds they detect, they emit a sound wave that essentially waves in the opposite direction, neutralizing the noise rather than masking it.
 You can play your favorite music without disturbing background sounds.
 Or just enjoy the silence.

 With Luxafor ANC Headphones you will greatly benefit from